Troubleshooting & FAQ

 What happens if I stop paying?
 No cliffs.
 Over-limit libraries turn read-only with a 90-day grace window and email warnings — nothing is silently deleted.
 And we never purge accounts for inactivity.

 What's free, and what do the paid plans add?
 Everything an individual needs is free.
-Paid plans are about working together — shared libraries, roles, invites, and scale for teams and companies.
+Individual Plus adds 25× the storage and 12× the pulls for solo power users, while the team plans are about working together — shared libraries, roles, invites, and scale for teams and companies.

 What are share links?
 Any item can get a public read-only URL.
 Strangers see a clean view, no account needed; teammates who sign in open the real item.
-Links expire after 7 days and are revocable.
+Links stay active until you revoke them (revocation is immediate).

 Related: Connecting to your AI tools · Getting Started